jerith/Platform-Guild/code-review.rst

 previously edited the files under review.
 This developer's sign-off gates the change.

-The total changeset size should not exceed 200 lines changed, and reviewers should spend (up to) a dedicated hour reading them carefully in context.
+The total changeset size should not exceed 200 lines changed, and the designated reviewer should spend (up to) a dedicated hour reading the changes carefully in context.

-Authors are encouraged to pre-review their own changesets and to leave comments which will help the reviewer through the changes and their reasoning.
+Authors are encouraged to pre-review their own changesets and to leave comments which will potentially guide the reviewer through the changes, and highlight any areas where particular choices were made.

 Reviewers are encouraged to read for maintainability and correctness.
 Stylistic comments are also welcome and encouraged, but should be